Global Citizen’s next campaign: Reform climate financing

 “There’s no one else who created a technical consensus about how to reform the Bretton Woods institutions to generate hundreds of millions of dollars of public finance for these countries at a time when it’s desperately needed,” Dr. Rajiv Shah, president of The Rockefeller Foundation, who is championing Mottley’s efforts, told The Associated Press.

 Global Citizen is the organization dedicated to ending extreme poverty best known for its star-studded concerts in Central Park and last year in Accra, Ghana.
-It urges individuals from around the world to engage with its concerts, events and phone application and seeks to channel that participation to pressure politician leaders to end poverty, respond to climate change and other issues around inequality.
+It urges individuals from around the world to engage with its concerts, events and mobile application and seeks to channel that participation to pressure politician leaders to end poverty, respond to climate change and other issues around inequality.

-On Global Citizen’s phone app, people can take quizzes, sign petitions or send out social media posts.
+On Global Citizen’s mobile app, people can take quizzes, sign petitions or send out social media posts.

 Dr. Dan Stein, founder of Giving Green, which publishes research and recommendations about climate change projects, said he supports the goals of Global Citizen’s campaign but had reservations about its potential effectiveness.